jonthysell/Mzinga/README.md

 Mzinga.Engine.exe is Mzinga's engine, a command-line application through which you can play a game of Hive.
 It accepts input commands and outputs results according to the specifications of the Universal Hive Protocol.

-By itself it is a relatively thin application, as it relies heavily on Mzinga.Core to handle the actual game logic.

 ### Mzinga.Viewer ###

 Mzinga.Viewer.exe is Mzinga's viewer, a graphical application which can drive Mzinga.Engine (or any engine that implements the specifications of the Universal Hive Protocol).